crownstone/crownstone-lib-hue-behaviour/documentation/CrownstoneHue.md

 ```
 This information will be used for the time of sunrise and sunset.

-Upon initialization the module will load the configuration settings from the configuration file.
+Upon initialization, the module will load the configuration settings from the configuration file.
 After the configuration file is loaded, it will attempt to create Bridges with the given information from the configuration file.
 When the Bridges are reachable and successfully configured, the lights will be configured and initialized.
-Afterwards  it will a light and a behaviour aggregator together and add the light's behaviours to the aggregator.
+Afterwards, it wraps a light and a behaviour aggregator together and adds the light's behaviours to the aggregator.
-After everything is done succesfull, it will return a list of connected Bridges and the module is ready to use.
+After everything is done successfully, it will return a list of configured Bridges and the module is ready to use.

 ### Adding a Philips Hue Bridge